Roman Lozynskyi

-Roman Mykhailovych Lozynskyi (Роман Михайлович Лозинський; born 20 January 1994) is a Ukrainian politician and public figure, People's Deputy of Ukraine., First Deputy Head of the Committee on Service, Local Self-Government, Regional Development and Urban Planning of the Verkhovna Rada of Ukraine (Ukraine's parliament), a member of Euronest Parliamentary Assembly.
+Roman Mykhailovych Lozynskyi (Роман Михайлович Лозинський; born 20 January 1994) is a Ukrainian politician and public figure, People's Deputy of Ukraine, First Deputy Head of the Committee on Service, Local Self-Government, Regional Development and Urban Planning of the Verkhovna Rada of Ukraine (Ukraine's parliament), a member of Euronest Parliamentary Assembly.
 A former chairman of the Ukrainian Galician Party and a former member of the "Holos" ("Voice") political party.
 On 29 July 2021 Voice expelled Lozynskyi from the party.

-In addition to his political career, he is a member of such public organizations as Plast - National scout organization of Ukraine and Running Ukraine, triathlete, marathon runner, сo-founder of the educational project "Young Elite School" in Lviv.
+In addition to his political career, he is a member of such public organizations as Plast, a national scout organization of Ukraine, and Running Ukraine, triathlete, marathon runner, сo-founder of the educational project "Young Elite School" in Lviv.

 Education

 He studied at a specialized school №28 with an in-depth study of the German language in Lviv.

 In 2015, he graduated from Ivan Franko National University of Lviv, in Political science, and received a bachelor’s degree.

 In the same year, he successfully passed the program "Political Studies: everything a future deputy needs to know" at the Institute of Leadership and Management of the Ukrainian Catholic University.

 In 2016, he completed the Higher Political School program at the Centre of Political Studies and Analytics in Kyiv.

 In 2017, he received a master's degree (MPA) from the School of Public Administration of the Ukrainian Catholic University.